yathit/email-tracker-chrome-extension/README.md

 This extension require a backend server to track image access log.
 We are using Google appengine, which also provide IP look up.

+## Developer

+This is part of [Yathit CRMInInbox](https://github.com/yathit/sugarcrm-gmail-chrome-extension) suite.
+See development details there.

+You should be able to load this repo folder as [unpacked Chrome Extension](https://developer.chrome.com/extensions/getstarted#unpacked).
+You will need compiles dependency files in "jsc" folder, which are available in http://ydn-src-1.storage.googleapis.com/